infin8/homescripts/README.md

 ## Plex and Caddy Configuration

-I use Caddy as a proxy server and route all my items through it.
+I use [Caddy](https://github.com/mholt/caddy) as a proxy server and route all my items through it.
+I build via this [script](https://github.com/animosity22/homescripts/blob/master/scripts/build_caddy)

 My plex configuration in my CaddyFile as follows:

 ```bash
 # Plex Server